How to use the 1ovmany OKR canvas to create amazing OKRs

 It's constructed of facilitation boards, where rich conversation and collaboration can occur, and data boards are used to document the outcome of the collaboration activity, all designed to encourage continuous feedback and maximise employee engagement.

 We provide this as a downloadable PDF and a .rtb Miro backup file which you can load to your own Miro account, and use as a blueprint for starting the OKR coaching process within your organisation.

 How do I use the 1ovmany OKR canvas?

-It will take a few sessions working as a to complete the activity, so be sure to book around 2-4 sessions with your in order to facilitate this.
+It will take a few sessions working as a team to complete the activity, so be sure to book around 2-4 sessions with your team in order to facilitate this.